-If you experience an increase in pain, inability to weight bear or a significant reduction in mobility, you should in the first instance contact your GP for review and advice.
-If your mobility deteriorates dramatically due to your hip problem, it may be necessary to get a new X-ray of the hip.
-Please contact the secretary of your named consultant to inform them of the situation, and they will bring this to their attention as necessary.
+Your knee may gradually worsen over time - this is normal.
+If you experience an increase in pain, inability to weight bear on this limb or reduction in mobility, you should in the first instance contact your GP for review and advice.
+If your mobility deteriorates dramatically due to your knee problem, it may be necessary to get a new X-ray of the knee.
+If this is the case, please contact the secretary of your named consultant to inform them of the situation, and they will discuss this with your consultant.
 If you cannot find the name of your consultant, please contact any of the secretaries as they will be able to direct your query in the most appropriate way.